Today you will perform a series of experiments that demonstrate Newton's laws of motion.Equipment needed:

 Paste your graph into your log.
 Refer to your graph and describe the relationship between force and acceleration using words.

 Right-click your data and choose "Add Trendline".
-Choose "Type, Linear" and "Options, Display equation on chart".
-An equation y = ax + b will appear on your graph, where the number a is the slope and the number b is the y-intercept.
+Choose "Type, Linear" and "Options, Set Intercept 0, Display equation on chart".
+An equation y = ax will appear on your graph, where the number a is the slope.
 What is the physical meaning of the slope?

 Write down Newton's 2nd law in the form of an equation.
 Define any variables and/or constants.
 What is your best estimate for the mass of the cart and the sensors in the video clips?